eslint/rfcs/designs/2019-esm-compatibilty/README.md

 For now it presents too many unknowns and -- even if it didn't -- adding `import()` to ESLint's core would force Node 13+ as a hard constraint.

-### Alternative 3: Deprecate JS-based configurations altogether

-This approach is controversial but this RFC would be incomplete w/o mentioning it.

-What is the benefit of supporting JS-based configurations at all?

-- JSON (w/ `strip-comments`) and YAML both support comments
-- JS will load slower than it's context-free alternatives
-- Do the config definitions really require a turing-complete syntax?
-- Is the added complexity of supporting JS configs worth it?

-Benefits:

-- less complexity
-- reduces ambiguity (ex CJS vs ESM)
-- removes the `import-fresh` dependency

-Downsides

-- major breaking change w/ existing patterns
-- JSON requires all strings to be quoted
-- seriously, major breaking changes are not fun

 ## Open Questions

 <!--